-To hear Mark read "Matthew Insists on Puffed Sleeves", prefaced by his own introduction to L M Montgomery's tale, Mark Steyn Club members should please click here and log-in.
+To hear me read "Matthew Insists on Puffed Sleeves", the second of this year's seasonal stories, prefaced by my own introduction to L M Montgomery's tale, Mark Steyn Club members should please click here and log-in.

-As we've emphasised since we launched The Mark Steyn Club, our regular content will always be free to everyone around the world, but we are admitting Club members to a few experimental features which, in the event they're sufficiently non-incompetent, we may eventually make more widely available.
-Tales for Our Time is one such - Mark's series of monthly audio adventures, which over the past half-decade has presented serializations of H G Wells, George Orwell, Jane Austen, Kipling, Kafka and more.
-To access them all, please see our easy-to-navigate Netflix-style Tales for Our Time home page.
-You'll notice we also have a special selection from Mark's readings of Christmas stories - from Charles Dickens to O Henry, Louisa May Alcott to Sir Arthur Conan Doyle ...oh, and some fellow called Steyn.
-We've introduced a similar tile format for his Sunday Poems and also for our audio and video music specials - and the latter likewise contains a Christmas section of live performances from various Steyn shows of "White Christmas", "Silent Night", "Rudolph" and more.
+As I've emphasised since we launched The Mark Steyn Club six-and-a-half years ago, our regular content will always be free to everyone around the world, but we are admitting Club members to a few additional features which, in the event they're sufficiently non-incompetent, we may eventually make more widely available.
+Tales for Our Time is one such - our series of audio adventures, which over the years has presented serialisations of H G Wells, Scott Fitzgerald, George Orwell, Louisa May Alcott, Conan Doyle, Conrad, Kipling, Kafka ...oh, and some fellow called Steyn.
+To access over sixty of them, please see our easy-to-navigate Netflix-style Tales for Our Time home page.
+We've introduced a similar tile format for my Sunday Poems and also for our audio and video music specials.

-We're truly thrilled that one of the most popular of our Steyn Club extras these last two years has been our nightly radio serials.
-If you've enjoyed them and you're looking for a Christmas present for a fellow fan of classic fiction, we hope you'll consider our special Club Gift Membership.
+If you've enjoyed these yarns and you're looking for a Christmas present for a fellow fan of classic fiction, I hope you'll consider our special Club Gift Membership.
 Aside from Tales for Our Time, The Mark Steyn Club does come with other benefits:

 ~Exclusive Steyn Store member pricing on over 40 books, mugs, T-shirts, and other products;

-~The chance to engage in live Clubland Q&A sessions with Mark (such as yesterday's);
+~The chance to engage in live Clubland Q&A sessions with yours truly (such as Wednesday's);

 ~My video series of classic poetry;